philips-software/cogito/workspaces/telepath-js/README.md

 Setting up a secure channel is done using these steps:

-1. The web app requests a secure connection to the mobile app by invoking the `createChannel` function on the javascript library.
+1. The web app requests a secure connection to the identity app by invoking the `createChannel` function on the javascript library.
 2. The `createChannel` function generates a random channel id `I` and a symmetric encryption key `E`.
 3. The web app displays a QR code containing the channel id `I` and key `E`.
 4. The owner of the phone opens the app, points the camera to the QR code.
 5. The phone app extracts the channel id and the key from the QR code.
 6. Both phone and web app can now communicate on channel `I`.
 They encrypt/decrypt their messages using key `E`.

 ![Telepath Connection Sequence](images/telepath-connect.png)